 Why technical analysis works?

-- Why you think technical analysis may work for me?
+- Why do you think technical analysis may work for me?

 - What is the theory behind technical analysis to work?

-- Is working of technical analysis based on any principles or it works because it has worked in the past?
+- Is working on technical analysis based on any principles or it works because it has worked in the past?

 And the list of such questions continues … but the underlying question remains the same that is why technical analysis works in the Market?